tkruse/build-bench/README.md

 * Java sources in src/main/java
 * Test sources in src/test/java
 * Other resources in src/test/resources
-* Tests written in Junit4 compatible fashion
+* Tests written in JUnit4.11 compatible fashion, not requiring 4.12 (sbt issues)
 * Test classes named *Test.java
 * Abstract Test parent classes named *AbstractTest.java (to be excluded, some buildsystems fail else)
+* Single module projects (as opposed to multi-project builds)
+* No other dependencies than standard Java and JUnit4

+These constraints can be eliminated by more coding.

 ## Output